10 Interesting Facts about The Macabre Masterpiece

 4. There is a reference to “Macbeth” in “The River of Blood” poems

 This is a fun fact that many may not have known.
-In the poem “River of Blood” there is a line which reads “In this river your hands will not be washed clean” this is a reference to Lady Macbeth washing her hands constantly as she sees blood on her hands when in reality her hands are clean but she merely feels guilty having committed a sinful act.
+In the poem “River of Blood,” there is a line which reads “In this river your hands will not be washed clean.”
+This is a reference to Lady Macbeth washing her hands constantly as she sees blood on her hands when, in reality her hands are clean, but she merely feels guilty having committed a sinful act.
 It is again seen at the end of the poem with the ending line “Wash thy hands in the river of blood” and returns a third time in “The River of Blood pt.3" with the line “It’s time once again for the annual flood and for thou to wash thy hands in the river of blood”.
-Not only does Edgar Allan Poes work show up in this book but now you know Shakespeare’s does too.
+Not only does Edgar Allan Poe's work show up in this book, but now you know Shakespeare’s does too.

 2. I rhymed the word orange in “The River of Blood pt.3"

 I liked to think that this would be a great rumor that I could have had going if I had gotten the word out about it.
 I could hear people saying, “They say he wrote an even more disturbing version”.
-However, I am confirming and telling you right now, that yes, the original verison was a lot different and much more graphic.
+However, I am confirming and telling you right now that yes, the original version was a lot different and much more graphic.
 So why didn’t I keep it?
 Why did I change it and keep the version you all can read in the book now?
-To be totally honest I was afraid of offending people.
-Don’t get me wrong I’m not afraid of shocking people in fact I’m sure some lines within other poems in the book are borderline offensive in some way but the intention of the original Slaughterhouse was just as it states in the poem, raw, unnerved, and disturbing.
-One example of this would be with the line, “Body parts of gutted people and animals desecrated and raw”.
-The original line went into detail about how the people were mutilated along with the animals as well.
-Not wanting to make people sick and not wanting to have PETA on my case I decided to tone it down and go into another direction.
-There was also a line that mentioned something about eating a filthy welcome mat and washing it down with a cold glass of blood fresh from the stomach of..you see I’ve already said too much.
-So that’s why we have the version that’s in the book.
-Will I ever let the public read the unedited, unreleased version?
-Ehh I don’t know, I think it might be too much...
+To be totally honest, I was afraid of offending people.
+Don’t get me wrong, I’m not afraid of shocking people; in fact, I’m sure some lines within other poems in the book are borderline offensive in some way, but the intention of the original Slaughterhouse was just as it states in the poem: raw, unnerved, and disturbing.

 Comments